OnapleRPG/Wiki-Dev/Third-party.md

 2. Get data from configuration
 3. Override method `getKey()` with the sponge key
 4. Override method `constructDataManipulator()` with your datamanipulator
-> If you want to learn more about DataManipulator follow the sponge [docs](https://docs.spongepowered.org/stable/en/plugin/data/index.html).

 ### Configuration